RF24Ethernet - TCP/IP over RF24Network v1.6.17

 2. Next, build and run the RF24Gateway_ncurses example

-cd RF24Gateway/examples/ncurses
+cd rf24libs/RF24Gateway/examples/build

 make

-sudo ./RF24Gateway_ncurses
+./RF24Gateway_ncurses

-3. The application will require the user to specify an IP address and Subnet Mask: 10.10.2.2 and 255.255.255.0 are the defaults with RF24Ethernet examples
+3. The application will require the user to specify an IP address and Subnet Mask: 10.10.2.2 and 255.255.255.0 are the defaults with RF24Ethernet examples, but this only works when running as root.
+Run the following commands to configure the interface and IP, where pi is your username:

 4. Raspberry Pi defaults to the master node (00) using RF24Mesh.
 Secondary Raspberry pi nodes need to specify their RF24Network address or RF24Mesh nodeID.